Have you ever had a dream in which you think you’ve woken up, only to then wake up later for real?

 I’ll also look at some interesting techniques to gain awareness that you’re dreaming.
 That way, you might be able to use your false awakening as a stepping stone to the fascinating world of lucid dreaming.

 I asked 557 readers about their experience of false awakenings.
 59% said they found it distressing.
 However, 17% said they enjoy it or find it interesting.
 And a further 11% found it can lead to a lucid dream.

 Too real to be a dream?

 One of the fascinating features of a false awakening is just how lifelike it can seem.
 So even if you have some vague awareness that you’re dreaming, the fact that you’re dreaming about your normal routine might stop you from questioning it further.
-Plus you’re still asleep, so normal conscious reasoning isn’t to be expected anyway!

-So it’s only when you wake up for real that you realize what happened, and puzzle over what a remarkably realistic dream it was.
+It’s only when you wake up for real that you realize what happened, and puzzle over what a remarkably realistic dream it was.

 This extended version of multiple false awakenings is sometimes referred to as nested dreams, or dreams within dreams.

 It might sound like the unlikely plot of movies like ‘Inception’.
 But these dreams within dreams do happen, and can leave you feeling like you’re trapped inside your dreams.

 False awakenings can seem so real that perhaps even on finally waking up, you might need a while to be fully convinced that you’re actually going to eat breakfast this time.